RudolfAchter/chiania/docs/README.md

 `!look`: Gives a description of the place around you.
 Says what you can do here and what direction you can go next.

 `!go (north|south|east|west)`: Example `go east`: Move your character.
 Look at the [World Map](world/salvia/00_salvia_main_continent.md) for reference

+### Merchant

+With the current version of Ingame Merchants you can get exclusive Offers for 0.03 XCH.
+This way you can directly use your coins from ingame wallet right now. **Attention** when you buy ingame in Discord, the Mimic Bot will send you an offer with a direct Message.
+You have to be able to receive Direct Messages from Mimic Bot.
+So check your privacy Settings for this.
+Maybe enable Direct Messages for Chia Inventory Server.

+- You Enter `!merchandise` in Discord.
+- Mimic answers with a table of items you can buy right now with Chiania Coin Prices
+- Enter `!buy <serialnumber>` use the serialnumber of the item you want to buy.
+For example `!buy 1`
+- Mimic sends you an offer as direct message
+- Download offer and accept it in your Chia Wallet

 ### Registration